qazxcdswe123/obsidian-hugo/content/Cache.md

 	- `E` is called associativity
 	- If `E=1`, it is called “direct-mapped"
 - Each cache line stores a block
+- We need to add tags to the cache, which supply the rest of the address bits to let us distinguish between different memory locations that map to the same cache block.

 ## Efficiency
 - Cache hit: $h = N_{c} / (N_{c} + N_{m})$